atrexus/unluau/README.md

 Unluau is still in early alpha and is receiving updates frequently.
 You can download and run any of the alpha versions in the [releases](https://github.com/valencefun/UnluauNET/releases) tab.

 > **Disclamer:** Unluau is still in very early alpha so the decompiler is not flawless.
 There will most definitely be bugs that you will encounter when decompiling complex scripts.
-Forloops are currently not supported, but are coming in future versions.
+We are currently working on [v2.0.0-beta](https://github.com/atrexus/unluau/tree/v2.0.0-beta) and will no longer maintain the old alpha versions.

 ## Usage
 After downloading the latest version in the [releases](https://github.com/valencefun/UnluauNET/releases) tab, you can refer to the manuals below to familiarize yourself with the different binaries availible to you.